bigcharinthon/ecommerce-sales-analysis/README.md

 ![Revenue by Payment Method](images/payment_method.png)

 **Insight:**
-Revenue distribution across payment methods is relatively balanced, with each method contributing a similar share of total revenue.
+Revenue is evenly distributed across all payment methods, with each channel contributing a similar share.

+**Possible Explanation:**
+This indicates that no single payment method acts as a barrier in the checkout process, and the business effectively supports diverse customer payment preferences.

 **Business Implication:**
-Maintaining multiple payment options can help improve customer convenience and support a wider range of purchasing preferences.
+The business should maintain a variety of payment options to preserve customer convenience.
+Additionally, further analysis could identify whether certain payment methods are associated with higher order values or distinct customer behaviors to optimize strategy.
 ---

 ## Dashboard Overview